shoppiboi/Deck-Legality-Checker/README.md

 # MTG Deck Legality Checker for Cockatrice decks
-This program was made specifically for decks generated in [Cockatrice](https://cockatrice.github.io/).
+This program was made specifically for decks generated in [Cockatrice](https://cockatrice.github.io/) due to a friend being in need of a program like this.

 Libraries Used:
 - [tkinter](https://docs.python.org/3/library/tkinter.html)